AI Source Checker Tools and Workflow for Verified Claims

 Summary

-• An AI source checker can mean two different jobs: finding references for unsupported claims or checking whether a citation actually supports a claim.
+An AI source checker may find possible sources or test whether a citation supports a claim.
+These are different jobs.

-• Atlas fits the claim-support job after sources are selected: add the source set, ask a grounded question, open citation badges, and mark each claim as supported, weak, missing, or conflicting.
+Use Atlas after you choose the sources.
+Ask a focused question, open the citations, and mark each claim as supported, weak, missing, or conflicting.

 Quick answer